sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## Key Management Framework

-Applications must provide an E2E Key Management Framework for managing the keys used for SFrame.
-The key management framework MUST ensure that each key used avoids reuse of IVs.
+It is up to the application to provision SFrame with a mapping of KID values to `base_key` values and the resulting keys and salts.
+More importantly, the application specifies which KID values are used for which purposes (e.g., by which senders).
+An applications KID assignment strategy MUST be structured to assure the non-reuse properties discussed above.

-It is up to the application to define a rotation schedule for keys.
-For example, one application might have an ephemeral group for every call and keep rotating keys when end points joins or leave the call, while another application could have a persistent group that can be used for multiple calls and simply derives ephemeral symmetric keys for a specific call.
+It is also up to the application to define a rotation schedule for keys.
+For example, one application might have an ephemeral group for every call and keep rotating keys when end points join or leave the call, while another application could have a persistent group that can be used for multiple calls and simply derives ephemeral symmetric keys for a specific call.

 ## Anti-Replay

 It is the responsibility of the application to handle anti-replay.
 Replay by network attackers is assumed to be prevented by network-layer facilities (e.g., TLS, SRTP).
-As mentioned in {{replay}}, senders MUST reject requests to encrypt multiple times with the same key and salt.
+As mentioned in {{replay}}, senders MUST reject requests to encrypt multiple times with the same key and nonce.

 It is not mandatory to implement anti-replay on the receiver side.
 Receivers MAY apply time or counter based anti-replay mitigations.

 ## Metadata

-Pure application-specified data, and as such is up to the application to define, provide, and interpret.
+The `metadata` input to SFrame operations is pure application-specified data.
+As such, it is up to the application to define what information should go in the `metadata` input and ensure that it is provided to the encryption and decryption functions at the appropriate points.
+A receiver SHOULD NOT use SFrame-authenticated metadata until after the SFrame decrypt function has authenticated it.

+Note that the `metadata` input is at risk that needs more confirmation that it is useful and/or needed.

 --- back